Skip to content

 • CFFI – Used for interfacing between Python and the CUDA library

-• Pillow - Used for I/O operations and text rendering
+• Pillow – Used for image loading, saving, and text rendering

 Python Dependencies